node-js-libs/node.io/docs/README.md

 ## Linking jobs together

-Since node.io uses STDIN and STDOUT by default, jobs can be linked together.
-Be sure to add the -s option to intermediate node.io calls to prevent status/warning messages from being added to the output.
+Since node.io uses *STDIN* and *STDOUT* by default, jobs can be linked together.
+Be sure to add the `-s` option to intermediate `node.io` calls to prevent status/warning messages from being added to the output.

-The following example uses resolve.js from above and uses another job to filter out invalid domains before resolving
+The following example uses _resolve.js_ from above and uses another job to filter out invalid domains before resolving.

 _domains.txt_